-I have a very luxurious bedding, it’s a self-compassion practice.
+I have very luxurious bedding.
+It’s a self-compassion practice.

-It feels like I am in a bunch of furs, it’s just very nurturing, so I stay there for as long as I need to stay there and I wait until I feel it is ok to get out.
+It feels like I am in a bunch of furs.
+It’s just very nurturing, so I stay there for as long as I need and wait until I feel it is ok to get out.

-After getting out, I should make a cup of coffee and I usually come straight to my computer with my cup of coffee.
-I check my emails, this is my way to connect with other people and I look to see what are the things to do today.
+After getting out, I should make a cup of coffee.
+I usually come straight to my computer with my cup of coffee.
+I check my emails, this is my way to connect with other people, and I look to see the things to do today.

-And that is actually my favorite part of the day: sitting with my coffee, checking what is Kristy’s news today.
+And that is my favorite part of the day: sitting with my coffee, checking what Kristy’s news today.

-Are you having anything for breakfast with your coffee?
+Do you have anything for breakfast with your coffee?